-Both of the doors are now open, and open wide.
+Both of the doors are now open fairly wide.
 Wendy had trouble forcing one door open a little against the snow, and Dick had been able to open that door only about an inch wider.
-The only person to pass out these doors since then was Danny, and it isn't possible that he would be able to force these doors open wide, and he wouldn't have needed to do so, all he would have needed to do was slip through.
+Danny would have passed through them when he returned to the lodge after having escaped outside, and then when he ran back outside.
+But it isn't possible that he would be able to force these doors open wide when neither Wendy nor Dick could do so.Also, all he would have needed to do was slip through.
 Instead, it's as though the lodge has opened them for Jack.

 595 MS Danny, exterior (2:10:39)